dataforgoodfr/offseason_ogre/README.md

 https://github.com/prisma/prisma-examples/tree/latest/deployment-platforms/heroku
 https://www.prisma.io/docs/guides/deployment/deployment-guides/deploying-to-heroku

-### Testing production build locally
+### Testing the production build locally

 Node, npm, yarn and Docker must be installed locally.

 1. Run "yarn env:default" from root, it will set default .env values in server
 2. Run "yarn install" from root, it will install all dependencies in all workspaces
 3. Run "yarn build" from root, it will transpile all typescript in all workspaces
-4. Run "yarn db:up" from root, it will lauch a postgre container
+4. Run "yarn db:up" from root, it will launch a postGre container
 5. Run "yarn db:migrate" from root, it creates the tables in the database
 6. Run "yarn start" from root